Why Do We Work in Madagascar?

 Who are our partners?

-We currently provide grant support directly to SALFA and Freedom from Fistula.
-In the past, we provided grant support to several hospitals through Operation Fistula.
+We currently provide grant support directly to SALFA.
+In the past, we have provided grant support to Freedom from Fistula and several hospitals through Operation Fistula.

 How will this help women in Madagascar?

 Through our partner Operation Fistula, a two-week fistula clinic was organized in August 2013, and a percentage of these surgeries were funded by Fistula Foundation.
 The clinic was held in southeastern Madagascar, as this is an area known to have a high prevalence of fistula based on a survey conducted by UNFPA.
 It included operations from both local and internationally renowned fistula surgeons, the former of which continued to provide obstetric fistula repair surgery throughout the year at their own hospitals under this grant.

 Where is Madagascar?